leilist/Monolayer-Water-PhaseDiagram-Data/README.md

 Examples of AIMD simulations used to confirm the MLFF-MD results

 * `mlff_deepmd`:
-ref_data_collection: scripts used to collect training data
+ - ref_data_collection: scripts used to collect training data.
-train_test_data: reference data used to develop the MLFF model (MLFF energies are also included.
-See readme.txt for details)
+ - train_test_data: reference data used to develop the MLFF model (MLFF energies are also included.
+See readme.txt for details).
-deepmd_settings: DeePMD setting files used to train the MLFF model of the 2D water.
+ - deepmd_settings: DeePMD setting files used to train the MLFF model of the 2D water.
-deepmd_model: the developed MLFF model of the 2D water.
+ - deepmd_model: the developed MLFF model of the 2D water.

 * `npt_lammps`:
 Examples of MD simulations with the NPT ensemble using the LAMMPS in DeePMD-kit based on the MLFF model.